Active Office/Active Classroom, Swansea

 SPECIFIC is leading change by working with both construction industry partners – to integrate products into new systems and demonstrate that they work – and with government and regulators, whose policies are critical to wider adoption.

 The Swansea area of South Wales is synonymous with steelmaking as Tata Steel’s Port Talbot steelworks is just a few miles away from the Bay Campus.
-For this reason, SPECIFIC wanted to use steel as much as possible on these structures and so a Tata Steel wall and roof cladding system was chosen using Colorcoat Prisma® pre-finished steel, all made in Wales.
+For this reason, SPECIFIC wanted to use steel as much as possible on these structures and so a Building Systems UK (A Tata Steel Enterprise) wall and roof cladding system was chosen using Colorcoat Prisma® pre-finished steel, all made in Wales.

 The Active Classroom also feature Tata Steel’s Colorcoat Renew SC® transpired solar collectors, The system captures heat from the sun and draws it into the building through a microperforated collector on the exterior of the building.
 Heated fresh air from the cavity is then used as a pre-heater to the main heating system.
 A transpired solar collector can collect around 50% of the energy falling on its surface, which equates to approximately 500wp/m2 of the collector’s surface area and can deliver around 250KWH/m2per year or up to 50% of space heating requirements.